While blood pressure is necessary for various functions, high BP isn’t ideal

 Quit smoking and control stress: If you’re a long-term smoker, know that the chemicals present in tobacco damage your blood vessels and constrict arteries.
 This results in high blood pressure.
 So, quit smoking and also focus on controlling stress, which is another contributing factor.
 Do what soothes you, be it listening to music, reading a book, exercising, meditating or practising an art form or sport.

 If you present extreme signs of high blood pressure, the doctor will treat your hypertension symptoms first.
 Otherwise, treatment depends on the type of hypertension that you have.

 For primary hypertension, first line of treatment usually involves lifestyle changes.
 If these don’t offer much improvement or if their effect plateaus, doctors may turn to medication.
 In case of secondary hypertension, treatment is typically focused on the underlying condition.
 When hypertension persists after the root cause has been treated, doctors will recommend lifestyle changes first, and then medication.

 The National Family Health Survey in 2017 found that this illness affects more than 207 million Indians.
 In fact, it is one of the primary causes of premature deaths in India.
 Since watching out for high BP symptoms is an ineffective way of addressing hypertension, make sure that you get your blood pressure checked by a doctor at least once a year.
-To find a qualified specialist who can offer superlative healthcare, use the Bajaj Finserv Health App.
-Here you can book an online or in-person consultations, enjoy discounts from hospitals and clinics, and also get medicine reminders.
-Simply download the app for free from the Play Store or App Store and get started!
+Use Bajaj Finserv Health to find a qualified specialist who can offer superlative healthcare.
+Book an online or in-person consultations, enjoy discounts from hospitals and clinics, and also get medicine reminders.